|

 Photograph Collection, ca. 1905-c1922 and undated

-11 b&w copy prints and 19 negatives
+11 B/W copy prints and 19 negatives

 SWCPC 465

-Includes photographs of individuals, ranch life, and building
+Includes photographs of

-structures.
-Kate Keathley is the daughter of H. T. Boyd.
-Hiley Boyd worked for cattleman
+of H. T. Boyd.
+Hiley Boyd worked for cattleman C. C. Slaughter on the Lazy S

-C. C. Slaughter on the Lazy S Ranch from 1897-1910.
-In 1910, Mr. Boyd started his own
+Ranch from 1897-1910.
+In 1910, Mr. Boyd started his own ranch in southeastern

-three children.
+children.
 Mr. Boyd died in 1952.

 Kelley, Mary Shannon and Ann McCallum

-Photograph collection, 1880-1940
+Photograph Collection, 1880-1940

 123 copy prints